DanielVF/2020_paradigm_ctf_writeup/readme.md

 ## Bank 👎

 It was clear that you could use reentrancy to wreck havoc with the accounts list, and get things to happen to the wrong account.
 However, I never found how to do the final step to modify the amounts of token I wanted to control.
-I even went to sleep with the my highlighted source code print out under my pillow.
+I even went to sleep with the my highlighted source code printout under my pillow.
 It only got 4 solves in total.
 I look forward to learning what I missed.

 ## Market 👎